The 3 Mistakes of My Life

 The 3 Mistakes of My Life is the third novel written by Chetan Bhagat.
 The book was published in May 2008 and had an initial print run of 420,000.
 The novel follows the story of three friends and is based on the city of Ahmedabad in western India.
 This is the third best-selling novel by Chetan Bhagat.

-The book follows Govind, Ishaan, and Om.
+The book follows Govind, Ishaan, and Omi.
 Govind tutors Ishaan's sister, Vidya, for whom Govind grows feelings.